AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 ## Training a network with irisData

 Training a network is actually easy.
+The remaining of the chapter assumes that the variable `irisData` is defined as shown in the previous section.
 Consider the following code:

 ```Smalltalk
 n := NNetwork new.